How Task Assignment Works

 What If No One is Available?

-- Talk to your PM or OC - they might have solutions (bring in subcontractor, reprioritize other work)
+- Talk to your PM or OC — they can redistribute scope (bring in a subcontractor, reprioritize work, shuffle roles)

 Tips